backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/X-Ray Advanced.md

 > ---
 > ![[attachments/Pasted image 20220519161509.png]]
 > Because of linking the containers value of `xray-daemon` can be resolved.

+> [!tip]- When using X-Ray with ECS we can **only** deploy x-ray **as a container**.
+> Depending on the ECS type it can be either daemon or side car.
+> ---
+> A Developer is deploying an application using Docker containers running on the Amazon Elastic Container Service (ECS).
+The Developer is testing application latency and wants to capture trace information between the microservices.
+Which solution will meet these requirements?
+> Create a Docker image that runs the X-Ray daemon, upload it to a Docker image repository, and then deploy it to the Amazon ECS cluster.

 ### ECS Cluster with EC2
 - X-Ray **Container as a Daemon**